 Our SEN Profile

-The wide-ranging and diverse range of children at Cliff Park are represented in the make-up of those children with SEN across the Trust and as the following SEN profile demonstrates there are a range of needs currently being catered for including those children who have a Statement of Educational Needs.
+The wide-ranging and diverse range of children at Cliff Park are represented in the make-up of those children with SEND across the Trust and as the following SEND profile demonstrates there are a range of needs currently being catered for including those children who have a Statement of Educational Needs.

 |Communication & Interaction||Speech, Language & Communication Needs||